 - The Dragon: Lili in the first season.

 - Expy: Xiao Lan's Love Interest Prince Youle has parallels to Tuxedo Mask, fit with a Cool Mask and taking the bullet every now and then to her dismay.

 - Jumped at the Call: The sisters are frightened by the box and Xiao Lan's entrance, but are later more than eager to become her pupils.

 - Lethal Chef: It's implied that without magic, Xiao Lan doesn't cook well.
 It has become a running gag in the live-action series whenever she has something in her mind.
 The girls' mother is also said to be a bad cook.

 - Magical Girl Warrior: A rare Chinese version.

 - Magical Land: Where the fairies come from.

-- The Masquerade: Shirley disguises herself as a babysitter for the sisters.
+- The Masquerade: Xiao Lan disguises herself as a babysitter for the sisters.

 - Pest Controller: One of her abilities from researching dark magic, Luna used swarms of insects to break the seals protecting the Power Crystal.

 - Sealed Good in a Can: Subverted.
-The fairy queen uses the music box seals up Shirley, but she's able to get out by her own will.
+The fairy queen uses a music box to seal up Xiao Lan, but she's able to get out by her own will.